HamimAdal/Spatial-Characteristics/README.md

 **Objective.**

-Facilitate seamless interactions in smart space where users are not concerned with the specific devices engaged in fulfilling their requests - a responsibility shouldered by the smart space without involving users in the process.
+Enable the user to engage in personalized interactions with smart spaces without any reference to or knowledge of the devices present at the location the user might happen to visit.
+This interaction method facilitates seamless interactions in smart space where users are not concerned with the specific devices engaged in fulfilling their requests - a responsibility shouldered by the smart space only.

 **Target Audience.**